mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Available in Enterprise Edition E20*

 (Optional) Enter an AD/LDAP Filter to use when searching for group objects (accepts `general syntax <http://www.ldapexplorer.com/en/manual/109010000-ldap-filter-syntax.htm>`__).
-Only the groups selected by the query will be able accessible to Mattermost.
+Only the groups selected by the query will be able to access Mattermost.

 This filter is defaulted to ``(|(objectClass=group)(objectClass=groupOfNames)(objectClass=groupOfUniqueNames))`` when blank.